 4. Margarine: Many traditional margarines contain trans fats,

-5. Vegetable Shortening: This is often used in baking and may contain trans fats.
+5. Vegetable Shortening: Bakers often use this, and it may contain trans fats.

 6. Vegetable Oil: Look for the word hydrogenated, to see if the vegetable oil contains trans fats